noembryo/KivyColor/README.md

 ![example](screen.blue.png)

 #### Usage
-To use it, input a value to either of the text input boxes and press the appropriate "Calculate" button.
+To use it, input a value to either of the text input boxes and press the appropriate "Calculate" button or "Enter".
 The Alpha slider doesn't change the values.
 It's there to help with the preview.